-Registered Sexual Offender Notification
+Registered Sex and Kidnapping Offender Notification

 This notification shall be in accordance with applicable state law and shall be in such a manner as maintains safety without creating excessive anxiety among students or employees, and without contributing to possible punitive action or undue barriers to accessing education.
 This policy is not intended as a directive for employees to monitor conduct nor to report to any agency.